Masada: History

 Almost all historical information about Masada comes from the first-century Jewish Roman historian Josephus.
+Masada is also mentioned in the Judean Desert Documents.

 Hasmonean fortress

-Josephus writes that the site was first fortified by Hasmonean ruler Alexander Jannaeus in the first century BCE.
+Josephus writes that the site was first fortified by Hasmonean ruler Alexander Jannaeus in the first century BC.
 However, so far no Hasmonean-period building remains could be identified during archaeological excavations.

-Josephus further writes that Herod the Great captured it in the power struggle that followed the death of his father Antipater in 43 BCE.
+Josephus further writes that Herod the Great captured it in the power struggle that followed the death of his father Antipater in 43 BC.
 It survived the siege of the last Hasmonean king Antigonus II Mattathias, who ruled with Parthian support.

 Herodian palace-fortress

-According to Josephus, between 37 and 31 BCE, Herod the Great built a large fortress on the plateau as a refuge for himself in the event of a revolt, and erected there two palaces, with an endless supply of food.
+According to Josephus, between 37 and 31 BC, Herod the Great built a large fortress on the plateau as a refuge for himself in the event of a revolt and erected two palaces with an endless food supply.